 What you must pay when Services that are covered for you you get these services Outpatient diagnostic tests and therapeutic services and supplies You pay nothing (\$0) when Covered services include, but are not limited to: you receive these covered X-rays services from network Radiation (radium and isotope) therapy including technician providers. materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and Prior authorization may be required. dislocations Laboratory tests Blood - including storage and administration.
 Other outpatient diagnostic tests Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be You pay nothing (\$0) when discharged. you receive these covered For outpatient hospital observation services to be covered, they must services from network meet the Medicare criteria and be considered reasonable and providers. necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state Prior authorization may licensure law and hospital staff bylaws to admit patients to the be required. hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY/TDD users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

 What you must pay when Services that are covered for you you get these services Outpatient hospital services You pay nothing (\$0) when you receive these covered We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or services from network injury. providers.
-Covered services include, but are not limited to: Prior authorization may Services in an emergency department or outpatient clinic, such as be required. observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself the hospital overnight, you might still be considered an "outpatient."
+Covered services include, but are not limited to: Prior authorization may Services in an emergency department or outpatient clinic, such as be required. observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it • X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient hospital services.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY/TDD users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
+You pay nothing (\$0) when Outpatient mental health care you receive these covered Covered services include: